Skip to content

 Location

 Phecda is easy to find because it is part of a bright and recognizable northern asterism, the Big Dipper.
-The asterism is formed by the seven brightest stars of Ursa Major constellation: Alkaid (η UMa), Mizar (ζ UMa), Alioth (ε UMa), Megrez (δ UMa), Phecda (γ UMa), Dubhe (α UMa) and Merak (β UMa).
+The asterism is formed by seven bright stars of Ursa Major constellation: Alkaid (η UMa), Mizar (ζ UMa), Alioth (ε UMa), Megrez (δ UMa), Phecda (γ UMa), Dubhe (α UMa) and Merak (β UMa).

 Phecda can be used to find several bright deep sky objects.
 The barred spiral galaxy Messier 109 lies just southeast of the star.
 It is the brightest galaxy in the M109 Group, which also includes the barred spiral galaxy NGC 3953 and more than 50 other galaxies.
 The M109 Group is a member of the Ursa Major Cluster, a galaxy cluster particularly rich in spiral galaxies.
 NGC 3718 (also designated Arp 214), located near Phecda, is one of the cluster’s brighter members.